 - Zero Waster blogger The Rouge Ginger wrote up a very helpful guide to having a low-impact wedding

-- The Wild Minimalist wrote a post on her own efforts to have a zero waste budget wedding
+- The Wild Minimalist wrote an article on her own efforts to have a zero waste budget wedding

-- American based zero waste blogger Going Zero Waste has written up a 8 posts on creating a zero waste wedding
+- American based zero waste blogger Going Zero Waste has written up a 8 articles on creating a zero waste wedding

-- Another American zero waste blogger Waste Not Want Not has written 9 posts on the whole issue of zero waste weddings
+- Another American zero waste blogger Waste Not Want Not has written 9 articles on the whole issue of zero waste weddings